-Emerita/emeritus status may be bestowed posthumously.
+Emeritus/Emerita/Emeriti status may be bestowed posthumously.

-The awarding of emerita/emeritus status is made once yearly, at commencement.
+The awarding of Emeritus/Emerita/Emeriti status is made once yearly, at commencement.
 The President will notify the individual in writing of the conferral of the title(s) to be awarded.

+In all cases, the individual, shall select the title Emeritus or Emerita or Emeriti.

 TITLES

-For instructional faculty, the title shall be “Professor Emerita/Emeritus of (academic discipline)”
+For instructional faculty, the title shall be “Professor Emeritus/Emerita/Emeriti” of (academic discipline)”

+For part- or full-time lecturers, the title shall be “Lecturer Emeritus/Emerita/Emeriti of (academic discipline)”

-For librarians, the title shall normally be “Librarian Emerita/Emeritus.”
+For librarians, the title shall normally be “Librarian Emeritus/Emerita/Emeriti.”